Ulthran/bcl_convert/README.md

 # bcl_convert
 [![DockerHub](https://img.shields.io/docker/pulls/ctbushman/bcl_convert)](https://hub.docker.com/repository/docker/ctbushman/bcl_convert)

-Illumina BCL Convert software containerized for cross platform use.
+Illumina BCL Convert software containerized for cross-platform use with Docker and Singularity/Apptainer, enabling Mac, Windows and Linux workflows.

+> **Note**
+> bcl-convert is a commercial tool from Illumina.
+The container images provided
+> here are community maintained and are not provided nor supported by Illumina.

 ## Usage